 ABA programs are highly structured, providing children with the consistency and repetition they need to test and modify their behavior.
 Therapists create a plan for the development of specific skills that is specific to each child’s needs.
 Skills are broken down into specific steps so that progress can be clearly tracked and the treatment plan can be adjusted if necessary.

 One of the most effective parts of ABA treatment is the opportunity for repetition.
 Repetition is necessary for learning, so children are given ample opportunities to practice skills in a variety of situations.
 When the child achieves the desired results from an action, they are immediately given positive reinforcement which serves as further motivation to repeat the behavior.

-ABA treatment is not a one-size-fits-all textbook like approach to the treatment of autism.
-There is no instruction sheet to follow or checklist to mark.
+ABA treatment is not a one-size-fits-all textbook-like approach to the treatment of autism.
+There is no instruction sheet to follow or a checklist to mark.
 On the contrary, one of the things that makes it so effective is that the intervention is customized to each child’s abilities, interests, situation, and needs.
 An ABA program for one child will look different than a program for another.